 Unsatisfactory outcomes need to be corrected.
 After the financial and emotional investment in your procedure, you do not want to accept something you do not feel is right or that you didn’t agree upon prior to surgery.

-Health-Related Issues: Rhinoplasty can sometimes cause breathing.
+Health-Related Issues: Rhinoplasty can sometimes cause difficulty breathing.
 This can be addressed with Revision Rhinoplasty and Septoplasty to open up airways.

 Ethnicity: If a nose is altered too much from its original state and the native qualities are removed, there can be poor outcomes.
 Typically an implant is required to correct this issue.